novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 - You have received a friend request from Tomato.

-- You have received a friend request from Anne Gemil.
+- You have received a friend request from Anne Pon.

 When Lee Hyun-woo quickly clicked the notification window, he moved to the inbox.

-He randomly clicked on Anne Gemil.
+He randomly clicked on Anne Pon.

 - Hyun-woo, it's me, Ah-young.
 I got a notice email saying I could suddenly send friend requests.
 So, I sent one to you.